abstractitptyltd/abstractit-puppet/README.md

 #####*Description*

-This module is responsible for including the proper package repository subclass.
+This class is responsible for including the proper package repository subclass.
 This is done based on the osfamily fact.

   * None